 Upon learning of this manual process, Aurecon’s Auckland-based GIS specialist Steven Haslemore knew that a spatial solution would bring better results.
 Aurecon’s solution was a GIS platform which primarily managed large quantities of geological and engineering data within a single database, while efficiently completing extensive calculations and outputting two dimensional (2D) contours for drafting.

-To design a suitable GIS platform for Lam Tin Tunnel, Steven noted the collaborative team effort that was required between Aurecon’s Auckland and Hong Kong teams.
+To design a suitable GIS platform for the TKO-LTT – Main Tunnels and Associated Works, Steven noted the collaborative team effort that was required between Aurecon’s Auckland and Hong Kong teams.
 The result was a platform that was more efficient and much easier to use.

 Besides presenting clients with clearer data quicker and more accurately, while the GIS platform was in development, it was clear there were other potential benefits of the application such as stakeholder and community consultation.